SilvioWeging/kASA/README.md

 You can input fasta or fastq files (depending on whether the first symbol is a `>` or `@`), gzipped or not.
 If you want to put in multiple files, move them to a folder and place the path next to `-i`.
 The string given in `-p` and `-q` will then serve as a prefix concatenated with `"_<filename without path>.<csv or json>"`.

-Currently, kASA does NOT support paired-end reads.
+kASA supports paired-end files which are synchronous.

 To input translated sequences, add the `-z` flag.
 If you've used a custom alphabet for conversion, just use the same here by copying the `-a <file> <number>` part of your `build` call.

 Since kASA uses k-mers, a `k` can be given to influence accuracy.
-You can set these bounds by yourself with the `-k` parameter, the default lower bound is 7, the upper 12 (highest possible).
+You can set these bounds by yourself with the `-k` parameter, the default lower bound is 7, the upper 12.
 Smaller `k`'s than 6 only make sense if your data is very noisy or you're working on amino acid level.
 If your read length is smaller than ![equation](http://www.sciweavers.org/tex2img.php?eq=%24k_%7Blower%7D%20%5Ccdot%203%24&bc=White&fc=Black&im=png&fs=12&ff=arev&edit=0) on DNA/RNA level, it will be padded.